dotse/tls-fed-auth/tls-fed-auth.md

 The FedTLS metadata repository serves as the vital foundation for establishing trust and enabling secure communication within a FedTLS environment.
 By providing a central, secure, and controlled repository for critical information, the metadata repository empowers members to confidently discover other trusted entities, and establish secure connections for seamless interaction.

+# Metadata Submission

+It is up to the federation to determine which channels should be provided to members for submitting their metadata to the metadata repository.
+Members typically have the option to either upload the metadata directly to the repository, provided such functionality exists, or to send it to the federation operator through a designated secure channel.
+If an insecure channel is used, additional measures MUST be taken to verify the authenticity and integrity of the metadata.
+Such measures may include verifying the checksum of the metadata through another channel.
+The choice of submission channel may depend on factors such as the federation's guidelines and the preferences of the member.

 # Authentication

 All communication established within the federation leverages mutual Transport Layer Security (TLS) authentication, as defined in [@!RFC8446].
 This mechanism ensures the authenticity of both communicating parties, establishing a robust foundation for secure data exchange.